OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNumericObserverList.rst

         values.
 The order of values in the returned list is determined by the order of values set by SetObservedProperties, and is the same as the order of values returned by the Observation event, and the same as the order of object identifications returned by GetObservedProperties.
-The return status indicates whether the value has been successfully returned.

         This method has id ``3.1``.